Vaseline is generally not recommended for vaginal use due to potential irritation and infection risks.

 The Difference Between External Vulvar Use and Internal Vaginal Use

-Many gynecologists suggest applying a small amount externally to soothe chafing or dryness around the labia but caution strongly against internal use.
+Many gynecologists suggest applying a very small amount externally only when needed to soothe chafing or dryness around the labia, but they caution against internal use and against using it as a substitute for vaginal lubricants or moisturizers.

 The Impact of Vaseline on Vaginal Health: Scientific Findings

-Several studies have explored how non-water-soluble substances affect vaginal flora and health:
+Several studies and clinical recommendations have explored how non-water-soluble substances affect vaginal flora and sexual health:

 | Study/Source | Key Findings | Implications for Vaginal Use |